cloudentity/pyron/README.md

 #### Integration with protected services

-The Cloudentity Edge is able to normalize your API by transforming and managing requests to the services it protects.
+The Cloudentity Edge can normalize your API by transforming and managing requests to the services it protects.

 * *Service Management*: Ability to configure/discover the location of the protected services via
   * Consul Service discovery
   * Static Service registry – provided as part of the Edge API configuration (external KV or JSON flat file).
 Support for multiple nodes per service name to allow client based load balancing.
 * *Service Target Management*: Direct target host configuration as part of the API publishing rules
-* *Load Balancing*: When using Consul or Fixed Service registry, Edge is able to provide load balancing to targets
+* *Load Balancing*: When using Consul or Fixed Service registry, Edge can provide load balancing to targets
 * *SMART HTTP client functionality*
   * API Request retries
   * Request failover
   * Circuit Breaker support
   * Open Tracing support
   * Per service connection pooling support
-  * Per service connection keep alive support
+  * Per service connection keep-alive support
-* *URI Rewrite*: Provide backwards compatibility or consistency by rewriting the URI proxied to protected service
+* *URI Rewrite*: Provide backward compatibility or consistency by rewriting the URI proxied to protected service

 #### API protection